|1978 European Cup|

 Sounds played for Tottenham Hotspur, Middlesbrough and Sampdoria, but his greatest achievement came while he played for Liverpool.
 He was one of the greatest ever Liverpool players.
 He won three European Cups with them, captaining the team in the early 1980's.
 He was also the Player-Manager for Rangers.
 He also earned 54 caps for Scotland.

 He was a member of the Liverpool team of the 1970s and early 1980s, in which he won three European Cups and six Division 1 titles.
+Before Liverpool, he played for Bury and Newcastle United.
+In 1974, Newcastle United lost the FA Cup Final to Liverpool, where he joined the following season.
 He was also capped 25 times for England.
+Before Liverpool

 CM: Steve Gerrard (England)